 PhD Program Frequently Asked Questions

-Students are typically awarded the Research Fellowship, which includes full tuition and registration fee waivers for required coursework, graduate student health and dental insurance, and a competitive stipend.
+Students are typically awarded the Research Fellowship, which includes full tuition and registration and services fee waivers for required coursework, graduate student health and dental insurance, and a competitive stipend.

 Upon completing coursework, students are responsible for maintaining their matriculation in the program by paying for one credit per semester until their dissertation is successfully defended.